 — Replacing HE STA by UHR STA.

-A UHR AP that responds to a UHR TB PPDU with a PPDU other than UHR MU PPDU addressed to multiple STAs follows the same rules as an HE AP that responds to an HE TB PPDU with an SU PPDU as defined in 26.4.4.5 (Responding to an HE TB PPDU with an SU PPDU) with the following changes:
+A UHR AP that responds to a UHR TB PPDU with a PPDU other than a (#2971) UHR MU PPDU addressed to multiple STAs follows the same rules as an HE AP that responds to an HE TB PPDU with an SU PPDU as defined in 26.4.4.5 (Responding to an HE TB PPDU with an SU PPDU) with the following changes:

-— -Replacing HE TB PPDU by UHR TB PPDU
+—Replacing HE TB PPDU by UHR TB PPDU

-— -Replacing SU PPDU by a PPDU carrying a frame addressed to a single STA
+—Replacing SU PPDU by a PPDU carrying a frame addressed to a single STA

-— -Replacing HE STA by UHR STA.
+—Replacing HE STA by UHR STA. (#2972)

 A UHR AP that responds to a UHR TB PPDU with a UHR MU PPDU follows the same rules as an HE AP that responds to an HE TB PPDU with an HE MU PPDU as defined in 26.4.4.6 (Responding to an HE TB PPDU with an HE MU PPDU) with the following changes: